adriaandotcom/laspalmas.adriaan.io/_posts/2016-03-15-before-i-go.md

 ## Why am I leaving?

 First of all, I'm not going there to find a great new future.
 I'm not unhappy how things are going in The Netherlands but I know there are some things that could be better.
 When I worked for GoldRepublic (on the project [nx'change](https://www.nxchange.com/)) in Amsterdam for a few months I realised that their company culture didn't fit my needs.
 It was a typical 9:00 till 18:00 job, five days a week.
-I do not know where the saying—9:00 till 17:00—is coming from, but I only see that at govermental positions.
+I do not know where the saying—9:00 till 17:00—is coming from, but I only see those times at govermental positions.
 Anyway, the job itself was not bad and I got payed pretty well.
-But I thought, this could not be my life.
+But I thought, this I can't do for the next few years.

-There I started looking for other opportunities.
+At that moment I started looking for other opportunities.
 For a long time I had this idea to work remotely.
-Maybe a place with some nice beach closeby and some interresting people around me.
-I was looking for a place which is kind of close (relatively cheap flights) and has a nice climate.
+Maybe a place with some nice beach closeby or some interresting people around me.
+I started looking for a place which is kind of close (relatively cheap flights) and has a nice climate.
 I think the moment Las Palmas crossed my mind was when I was on a train from Harlem to Amsterdam *(thanks Jeroen & Marieke)*.
 I looked up the city on Wikipedia, Googled some pictures and did some research on their internet speed.
 They even had viber!

 On that moment I knew that I had to go there.
 No idea for how long (and I still don't know), but that was the plan.
 I also knew that this was not possible with my current job so I asked Christian to introduce me at my previous job.
 The Member Get Member Company (formerly Social Shop) had only two developers at that time.
 I know my wishes are not regular, but if you don't try you will never get extraordinary luxery, so I asked if I could work remotely from Las Palmas and for just three days a week.
 They agreed and even gave me a golden MacBook.
 I'm very grateful to this campany and its founder Sander!